uptrace/bun-docs/docs/guide/pg-migration.md

 Bun's query builder is fully compatible with go-pg's builder, but some rarely used APIs are removed (for example, `WhereOrNotGroup`).
 In most cases, you won't need to rewrite your queries.

+There is no urgency in rewriting your app in Bun, but new projects should prefer Bun over go-pg.
 Once you are familiar with the new API, you should be able to migrate a 80-100k lines go-pg app to Bun within a single day.